 2. Find the Fib

-This is a great activity that used all year long.
+Find the Fib, also known as 2 Truths and a Lie, is a great activity that can be used all year long with practically any subject.
 My 3rd grade students never got tired of it, because they got to tell a fib!

 3. Graphic Organizers